Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03-publishing.md

 ## Learning Objectives

-1. 🤓 Describe, define, and use SEMVer
+1. 🤓 Describe, define, and use SEMVer (Semantic Versioning)
 1. 🛠 Create NPM Packages
 1. 🎬 Publish your npm package
 1. 🥇 Use ESLint to apply best practices to coding.